 The number of living fish species is over 26,400 which is 51.9% of almost all vertebrates.
 Like other vertebrates, fish have an unequal abundance and diversity.
 Their ancestors were widespread 500 million years ago.
 They spread through a massive time-wide evolution and had the opportunity to originate and become extinct in major phyletic streams, even as modern bony fish or teleostians originated 250 million years ago when most groups of fish were firmly established.
 Despite repeated and uninterrupted research, the relationship between evolution and fish is still highly debated.
 All fossils and living fish belong to the Agnathans or Gnathostoms.
 However, the independent evolution of each of these fundamentally different groups has become clear.
-The fish phylogeny as a whole can only be reorganized in its widest range.
+The phylogeny of fishes as a whole can only be reorganized in its widest range.
 There are many groups of jawless and jawed fish that have become extinct due to their failure to survive geologically.
 Paleozoic heterostracans and thelodont are the most ancient jawless fish.
 These are the first vertebrates mentioned in the fossil record.
 These and other Paleozoic aganathans are collectively called Ostracoderms (Romer 1966).

 By examining the structure and internal characteristics of different groups of fish, considerable evolutionary and ethnographic similarities can be found between them.
 Jaymoytius, found in the Silurian cliffs of England, is considered to be representative of the oldest Chordates.
 They have V-shaped myotomes and uninterrupted middle and lateral fin folds.
 It is further speculated that skull-bearing animals evolved from ancesters resembling Jaymoytius.
 Some of the scattered fossils of Ostracoderms found in the rock formations in the Middle Ordovician period about 500 million years ago are considered primitive fish.
 In the Silurian era, jawless fish or agnatha and primitive jawed fish or gnathostomata were well established.